ArmanMollaei/Kubernetes_with_DevopsCube/scenario/kubernetes.dashboard.md

 in browser type "https://"Maser-IP":"Dashboard-Port"" and you can see login page of kubernetes dashboard
 ![image](https://user-images.githubusercontent.com/57698853/195895156-3c58cb87-b334-44af-a784-68b76e027154.png)

-and paste Token that creat abow in step "Getting a Bearer Token" and then Login will be success.
+then paste Token that creat abow in step "Getting a Bearer Token" and then Login will be success.